MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-info-button.md

 Use **Info button** control to provide additional information to users.

 ## Description
-This control enable developers to provide help and guidance to app users in an accessible way.
+**Info button** control enable developers to provide help and guidance to app users in an accessible way.

 ## Key properties
 **Content** – Content to be displayed when users interact with the control.